Jason and the Argonauts (1963 film): Film score

-The film is one of the mythically-themed fantasies scored by Bernard Herrmann.
-Apart from being the composer's fourth collaboration with Ray Harryhausen (The 7th Voyage of Sinbad, The 3 Worlds of Gulliver, and Mysterious Island, made in 1958, 1960, and 1961 respectively), Herrmann also scored the science fiction films The Day the Earth Stood Still (1951) and Journey to the Center of the Earth (1959).
+The film is one of the mythically themed fantasies scored by Bernard Herrmann.
+Apart from being the composer's fourth collaboration with Ray Harryhausen (The 7th Voyage of Sinbad, The 3 Worlds of Gulliver, and Mysterious Island, made in 1958, 1960, and 1961 respectively), Herrmann also collaborated with Alfred Hitchcock, worked on Citizen Kane (1941), and scored the science fiction films The Day the Earth Stood Still (1951) and Journey to the Center of the Earth (1959).

 Contrasting with Herrmann's all-string score for Psycho, the film's soundtrack was made without a string section.
 This leaves the brass and percussion to perform the heroic fanfares, and the woodwinds along with additional instruments (such as the harp) to dominate in the more subtle and romantic parts.

 In 1995, Intrada released a re-recording of the original score.
 The new version was conducted by American composer/conductor Bruce Broughton, and performed by the Sinfonia of London.

 Differences from classical mythology

 The film differs in some ways from the traditional telling in Greek mythology: